lisawagner/rtk-tailwind-todo/README.md

-# Todoodles | A React Redux Todo App
+# :rocket: Todoodles | A React Redux Todo App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.